igsegg/CryoHackathon2023/README.md

 # CryoHackathon 2022 ❄️🧊🏔️🐧

-Welcome to the first edition of the CryoHackathon organised by the Early Career Glaciologist Group (EGG) of the International Glaciological Society (IGS) from September 15th to 17th 2022! :partying_face: :partying_face:
+Welcome to the first edition of the CryoHackathon organised by the Early Career Glaciologist Group (EGG) of the International Glaciological Society (IGS) from February 17th to 19th 2022! :partying_face: :partying_face:

-The goal of this event is first for all participants to have fun collaborating together on exciting projects linked to the cryosphere during an enjoyeable weekend!
+The goal of this event is first for all participants to have fun collaborating together on exciting projects linked to the cryosphere during a nice weekend!
 Anyone is more than welcome to participate, and no coding experience is required! 😃

 If you are not registered yet and would like to participate, don't hesitate to [fill this form](google.com)! :writing_hand: